hyperledger-labs/splice/cluster/README.md

   in the cluster.
 This will attempt to apply JSON log formatting, unless you specify `--raw`.
 * `cncluster preflight` - Run the preflight check against the cluster.
+  If canton network is not installed yet on the cluster, run `cncluster apply` first.
 * `cncluster preflight_sv` - Run the SV preflight check against the cluster.
+  If the sv-runbook is not installed yet on the cluster, run `cncluster apply_sv` first.
 * `cncluster push` - Rebuild and push one or more modules into a cluster.
 This command takes care to ensure that the specified modules within the cluster are updated to match your local working copy.
 (It